 Goa Cina Beach Entrance Fee

-Local and foreign tourists pay the same amount of entrance fee; Rp 5,000 per person.
-As for the parking fee (which is also cheap), one motorcycle costs only Rp 2,000.
-One car, or other vehicles with four wheels or more, costs Rp 5,000.
+Local and foreign tourists pay the same amount of entrance fee; Rp10.000 per person.
+As for the parking fee, it charges the same fee for car and motorcycle Rp15.000.

 |Goa Cina Beach Entrance Fee|